Julie McNamara, head of original content for CBS All Access, is well aware of the dangers of too much Star Trek coming out too fast.

 "“There’s no benefit to just pushing out into the marketplace tons of ‘Star Trek content.
 That’s not our intention.
 We’re looking to mine it wisely and effectively.”"

 That said, how does CBS All Access plans to schedule all these new Trek projects so that franchise fatigue doesn’t set in?
 McNamara said that isn’t really an issue right now because while there have been a ton of announcements, nothing is even close to hitting the streaming service anytime soon.

-“Some of these can be considered as replacements as opposed to additions.
-These ‘Trek’ shows take a lot of incubation, because they’re very prep heavy, visual effects heavy… we’re seeing it more as we’re getting a good jump on making sure that there is a good fulsome stream of ‘Trek’ material.”
+"“When I look at how the schedule is theoretically laying out on my desk, it does not feel like it’s one after another.“Some of these can be considered as replacements as opposed to additions.
+These ‘Trek’ shows take a lot of incubation, because they’re very prep heavy, visual effects heavy… we’re seeing it more as we’re getting a good jump on making sure that there is a good fulsome stream of ‘Trek’ material.”"